danielo515/session-tracker/README.md

 # Pento tech challenge by Daniel Rodriguez

+The entire solution is publicly available at: https://pento.danielo.es

 ## Testing the back locally
 For testing the backend locally you will need the serverless framework installed.
 After that, you just run `yarn dev` and an offline version will be available for testing